mesosphere-backup/cassandra-mesos-deprecated/README.markdown

 # The number of seconds that should be used as the mesos framework timeout (default 604800 seconds / 7 days)
 CASSANDRA_FAILOVER_TIMEOUT_SECONDS=604800

+# The mesos role to used to reserve resources (default *).
+If this is set, the framework only accepts offers that have resources for that role.
+CASSANDRA_FRAMEWORK_MESOS_ROLE=*
 ```

 ## Mesos Node Configuration